Citi Benefits Handbook

 Process for making outreach:

 - The prescriber's office or patient has two business days to respond.
-If clarification is obtained, the prescription image will be annotated and the prescription will continue along in the processing.
-If not received, the script will be routed to the interventions team who will make additional attempts to contact the physician and or patient for resolution.
+If clarification is obtained, the prescription image will be annotated, and the prescription will continue along in the processing.
+If clarification is not received, the script will be routed to the interventions team, who will make additional attempts to contact the physician and/or patient for resolution.